PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the flattened InstanceNormalization Conv1D-shim wrapper to the dedicated `passes/conv1d_instance_norm_layout.py` owner.
-One `ModelIRGraphIndex` validates the complete 17-operator decomposition without rebuilding consumer maps.
-The two boundary Transposes are removed only after every topology, shape/signature, dtype, scalar, axis, and public-boundary contract passes.
+The latest implementation unit moves the tencoder residual-gate Conv1D-shim rewrite to `passes/conv1d_tencoder_layout.py`.
+The new owner reuses the exact flattened InstanceNormalization prefix contract, resolves both residual branches and the Slice/Logistic gate from one `ModelIRGraphIndex`, and plans all edge, metadata, option, constant, bridge, and removal changes before mutation.
+Shared integer and floating constants are cloned deterministically;
-Shared Reshape and ExpandDims constants are cloned transactionally, and one dynamic batch, width, or channel dimension is preserved explicitly.
+multi-consumer NCW compatibility bridges are inserted before their earliest consumer instead of being appended out of topological order.
+The former 723-line lowerer helper is now an 11-line compatibility adapter.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.